John Cleese

 Cleese has specialised in political and religious satire, black comedy, sketch comedy, and surreal humour.
 He was ranked the second best comedian ever in a 2005 Channel 4 poll of fellow comedians.
-With Yes Minister writer Antony Jay, he co-founded Video Arts, a production company making entertaining training films.
-In 1976, Cleese co-founded The Secret Policeman's Ball benefit shows to raise funds for the human rights organization Amnesty International.
-Formerly a staunch supporter of the Liberal Democrats, in 1999 he turned down an offer from the party to nominate him for a life peerage.
-In 2022, he joined the revival Social Democratic Party and spoke at their 2022 party conference.
+He cofounded Video Arts, a production company making entertaining training films as well as The Secret Policeman's Ball benefit shows to raise funds for the human rights organisation Amnesty International.
+Formerly a staunch supporter of the Liberal Democrats, in 1999, he turned down an offer from the party to nominate him for a life peerage.

-Early life
+Early life and education

 Cleese was born in Weston-super-Mare, Somerset, England, the only child of Reginald Francis Cleese (1893–1972), an insurance salesman, and his wife Muriel Evelyn (née Cross, 1899–2000), the daughter of an auctioneer.
 His family's surname was originally Cheese, but his father had thought it was embarrassing and used the name Cleese when he enlisted in the Army during the First World War; he changed it officially by deed poll in 1923.
 As a child, Cleese supported Bristol City and Somerset County Cricket Club.
-Cleese was educated at St Peter's Preparatory School (paid for by money his mother inherited), where he received a prize for English and did well at cricket and boxing.
+Cleese was educated at St Peter's Preparatory School, paid for by money his mother had inherited, where he received a prize for English and did well at cricket and boxing.
 When he was 13, he was awarded an exhibition at Clifton College, an English public school in Bristol.
-He was already more than 6 feet (1.83 m) tall by then.
+By that age, he was more than 6 feet (1.83 m) tall.

-Cleese allegedly defaced the school grounds, as a prank, by painting footprints to suggest that the statue of Field Marshal Earl Haig had got down from his plinth and gone to the toilet.
+Cleese allegedly defaced the school grounds, as a prank, by painting footprints to suggest that the statue of Field Marshal Earl Haig had left its plinth and gone to the toilet.
 Cleese played cricket in the First XI and did well academically, passing eight O-Levels and three A-Levels in mathematics, physics and chemistry.
 In his autobiography So, Anyway, he says that discovering, aged 17, he had not been made a house prefect by his housemaster affected his outlook: "It was not fair and therefore it was unworthy of my respect...
 I believe that this moment changed my perspective on the world."